Guilford M. Wiley

 Guilford Mitchell Wiley was a member of the Wisconsin State Assembly.

 Biography

 Wiley was born on July 10, 1880, in Whiteland, Indiana.
-He attended Franklin College, Indiana University and DePauw University.
+He attended Franklin College, Indiana University Bloomington and DePauw University, where he graduated with a Bachelor of Arts in 1906.
 From 1921 to 1926, he was principal of La Crosse Central High School.
 Additionally, Wiley was a math and economics teacher and was a baseball and basketball coach.
 A resident of Galesville, Wisconsin, he died on May 2, 1955.

 Political career

 Wiley was a member of the Assembly during the 1947 and 1949 sessions.
 Previously, he had been a superintendent of schools.
 In 1952, he was a candidate for Lieutenant Governor of Wisconsin.
 He was a Republican.